kiranma72/abdm-docs/content/6-M1-APIs/abha-id-registration/_index.md

 # Registration for ABHA

-This section covers the methods that must be supported for collecting the PHR Address from the user
+This section covers flow of ABHA registration

 - Registration via Aadhaar Number
 - Registration via Other Documents